nunesmatheus/analyticky/README.md

 # Analyticky

-This humble application provides an API that receives product analytics events and inserts them on elasticsearch to be qeried on Kibana.
+This humble application provides an API that receives product analytics events and inserts them on elasticsearch to be queried on Kibana.

 ## Missing Features
 - Identify event location from request IP